mappable-world/mappable-cartesian-projection/README.md

 ## Install

+You can install this package via npm:

 ```bash
 npm install --save @mappable-world/mappable-cartesian-projection
 ```

 ## How use

-To use Cartesian projection, just import this package:
+To use Cartesian projection, just import it:

 ```js
 import {Cartesian} from '@mappable-world/mappable-cartesian-projection';